Popular Types of Sales Management Structures

 Industry or vertical structure

 This organizational structure makes the most sense for companies that have a product or service used by clients in multiple industries.
-Reps become experts on their assigned industry verticals, making them well-positioned to offer your product to those industries as a solution.
+Reps become experts on their assigned industry verticals, making them well-positioned to offer your solution in a customized way.

 Pros: